go.to/

 Getting married

 The year 1983 was very important for Helena and her private life.
-On 28 April she married German rock musician Helmut Sickel.
+On April 28th she married German rock musician Helmut Sickel.
 The wedding was held in the palace in Straznice in southern part of Mähren.

 After the honeymoon she got back work.
 Helena toured in Sovjet Union and East Germany.
-In Berlin she performed in the TV show "Ein Kessel Buntes" in the summer of 1983.
+In Berlin she performed in the TV show "Ein Kessel Buntes" in the summer 1983.

 Prelety - 2 LP